swcarpentry/DEPRECATED-bc/lessons/misc-r/full-R-bootcamp/reproducible-research/knitr.md

 </code></pre>
 ---

-Either knit using the knit button or do it programmatically.
+You can knit this document using the knit button or do it programmatically using the `knit()` function.

 ```
 library(knitr)